jayli/vim-easycomplete/README.md

 - `EasyTabNine`: TabNine kind icon style. links to "Character" by default.
 - `EasySnippets`: TabNine snippets suggestion style. links to "LineNr" by default

 When `g:easycomplete_winborder` is set to `1`.
-The guibg of Pmenu will be set to be the same as the Normal guibg.
+The guibg of Pmenu will be set to be the same as the Normal guibg automatically.
+If you want to redefine pum style, disable the auto setting by `let g:easycomplete_pum_pretty_style = 0`.
+Then define these highlight group: "FloatBorder, Pmenu, PmenuExtra, PmenuKind" etc.

 More examples here: [full config example](custom-config.md)